JustinLove/farmers_market_cal/README.md

 ## Usage

 Primarly intended to run as a Heroku application.
+The Sinatra application is modular, and the library can also be called directly.

+    FarmersMarketCal.zip('60177', 20) # => text of iCalendar

+    FarmersMarketCal.at(latitude, longitude, km)

 ## Contributing